ugoviti/izopen/README.md

 All user custom configurations are located into:
 - `$HOME/.config/izopen/izopen.conf`

-The file is created if not exist on izopen first run.
+The file is created on izopen first run (if not exist).

 If you want overwrite the config file with the default options (after upgrade for exampe) run:
 - `izopen --mkconfig`

+NB. by default this configuration is enabled:
+`helper_opts[ssh]="-o StrictHostKeyChecking=no -o CheckHostIP=no"`
+WARNING: it involves security concerns, but are required by sshpass for the first time to a new host.
+If you dont't want use these options enabled, disable from your user config file.